bernieshanucsd/bernieshan.github.io/index.md

 2. Java
 3. Python

+## My favorite CSE classes so far

+Here are a few of my top CSE classes I have taken
+- CSE 100
+- CSE 140
+- CSE 140L

 ## My goals for CSE 110
 - [ ] Become more familiar with coding habits
 - [ ] Get better coding habits